 But let’s pause for a moment.
 Even that previous statement is more complicated than it might at first appear.
 Whoever is running the UAT program, and that is probably someone in the IS team, needs to know about the good tests as well as the bad.
 Without that information how can they justify that the application has been sufficiently tested to go live?

 And what if a business user finds a bug?

 Will they be as diligent as the QA professional?
 Will they repeat the test multiple times, so they can document it properly?
 Will they create a structured email and send to the coordinator?
 I think not.
 And what happens when the developer can’t reproduce the issue?
-Will the business user welcome the conversation about environment, hardware specifications and the exact steps they took to create the issue?
+Will the business user welcome the conversation about the environment, hardware specifications, and the exact steps they took to create the issue?

 Probably not – but there can be a better way.
 Without reinventing the wheel there are substantial gains to be had with some easily implemented solutions.